peter-conalgo/freesurface/README.md

 business wins because they get a chance at more inovation and a more satisfied workforce.

 ### How can I help?
 Start making github issues with what ever ideas your brain can come up with.
+There is a lot of indivdual bias in this current text.
+It could also be distilled down quite a bit.
+One good plan is to fork this repo and send back pull requests.
 You can also go a bit further and create a markdown file with your [idea](ideas).

 Ideally we get some people who write code, to start engineering [something](ideas/freesurface.md) that lets people add their ideas in an intuitive way and with algorithms that maintain solid democracy.